11. Matrices and Other Arraysļ

 ## 3 1.4142 2.2361 0.0000

-From that we see that the distance between the 1st and the 3rd vector is ca. 1.41421.
+Thus, the distance between the first and the third vector is roughly 1.41421.
 Euclidean, maximum, Manhattan, and Canberra distances/metrics are available, amongst others.

 dist returns an object of S3 class dist